Kirkdale, Liverpool: Transport

 There are three railway stations in the district, owing to its size and location near where the Merseyrail Northern Line branches diverge.
 The stations are: Bank Hall, near the boundary with Bootle on the branch to Southport; Kirkdale station itself, serving the main housing area and Sandhills, a busy station acting as the Northern Line junction station.

 Places of worship

 St. Lawrence with St. Paul's, Kirkdale is the Church of England parish church.
 The parish boundary runs from the edge of Bootle to the north down until the edge of the Vauxhall area and to the edge of Walton in the east.
 St. Lawrence church joined with St. Paul's in 2002 when the parish of St. Paul with St. Mary's, Bootle, was split in two and brought into the Liverpool North Deanery, in Liverpool Diocese.

-The Catholic community is served by the Parish of St John and St John the Evangelist's Church, a Grade II listed building.
+The large Catholic community is served by the Parish of St John and St John the Evangelist's Church, a Grade II listed building.
 The affiliated primary school is located across Sessions Road.